 Inspection, Transportation and Use of the Equipment

-The expenses for shipping, transportation and installation and other expenses incurred in connection with the installation of the Equipment to/at the Equipment Lessee’s Ambarli and Corlu Facility shall be borne by the Equipment Lessee.
+[The expenses for shipping, transportation and installation and other expenses incurred in connection with the installation of the Equipment to/at the Facilities shall be borne by the Equipment Lessee.]

 The Equipment Lessee shall allow the Equipment Lessor or its duly authorized agent or representative, upon reasonable notice, access for inspection of the Equipment and any records, logbook, manual or handbook forming part of the Equipment.